NSA-CIA Whistleblower: Obama’s Spymasters ‘Wiretapped’ Trump, Comey Buried The Evidence

 After working for some years with the CIA and the NSA, he walked out on the agencies, taking with him 47 hard drives containing 600 million-plus documents.
 Many of the files were classified documents.

-He then tried to come forward legally as a whistleblower and present to appropriate U.S. agencies evidence contained in the hard drives that U.S. spy agencies had been involved for years in sinister “Orwellian” spy programs that allowed the government to collect information about citizens that could be sued to blackmail them.
+He then tried to come forward legally as a whistleblower and present to appropriate U.S. agencies evidence contained in the hard drives that U.S. spy agencies had been involved for years in sinister “Orwellian” spy programs that allowed the government to collect information about citizens that could be used to blackmail them.

 “It makes Watergate look like a warm-up act,” said Klayman.
 “The point was to gather information to use for their own nefarious purposes.
 Blackmail.
 Coercion.
 Persuasion.”

-But when Montgomery found that he was unable to convince anyone to look at the evidence he had obtained, he approached Klayman who helped him through the U.S. District Judge Royce C. Lamberth to arrange meetings in 2015 with the FBI.
+But when Montgomery found that he was unable to convince anyone to look at the evidence he had obtained, he approached Klayman, who helped him through the U.S. District Judge Royce C. Lamberth to arrange meetings in 2015 with the FBI.

 "Report: Whistleblower has proof of mass Obama spying, 156 judges and prominent businessmen!" #mustread #feedly https://t.co/ZwNOCBkTSC